 A best-of-both-worlds option: get a 30-year fixed-rate mortgage and pay extra each month, said Anthony Piccone, president and CEO of 7th Level Mortgage.
 That way, you pay down your loan balance quickly without locking yourself into the higher payment, he said.

-Where to live in North Carolina is really important.
+Where to live in North Carolina or South Carolina is really important.
 Several years ago, Ali Wenzke, who runs The Art of Happy Moving, moved with her family from Chicago to Nashville, TN.
 They bought their “dream house” — a brick Colonial in a gated community.
-But they focused so much on the home and looking for a North Carolina job that they didn’t consider whether the neighborhood was a fit.
+But they focused so much on the home and looking for a job that they didn’t consider whether the neighborhood was a fit.

 “While our kids toddled around, the neighborhood kids headed off to college,” Wenzke said.
 “Not only did our children not have friends in the area, but this made it difficult for my husband and I to integrate into the community.”